leonfullxr/Wireguard-Config/README.md

 - last-ip.txt - keeps state of last used wireguard peer's ip
 - wg0-template.conf - template to generate a basic peer's wg0.conf
 - wg0-template-prekey.conf - template to generate a peer's wg0.conf with a preshared key

+### Considerations
+I've had BIG headaches trying to **configure** a **self-hosted VPN server**, and I've had many errors in the process, so to help out some possible mistakes I will make a few bulletpoints to take into consideration that **might help**:

+- Don't use a VPN while configuring Wireguard, it just makes things harder and can possibly trigger some bad config.
+- Check that your **server ports** are **enabled and configured** (mostly 51820 by default or any other you use).
+- Check that you have a **static DNS IP address** or better, a **static IP address**, this can be configured by your **ISP** by calling them, usually they will give you a DDNS, which is a **Dynamic public static IP**, so make sure you have a **DDNS config** for **updating** your **IP incase it changes**, or else you'll be doomed.
+- Be sure to **adjust** your **DNS** from your server, so if you've changed your server's DNS (maybe to Cloudflare --> 1.1.1.1, 1.0.0.1) be sure to add that to the config file, if you haven't changed it, or you have no idea what this means, just put 'auto' and you will be fine.

 ### Pre requirements
 1. Wireguard, installed on server and basic wg0 is configured (https://www.wireguard.com/install/).